-- 7.3.1 Where applicable, the College Head responsible for 14-16 provision will work collaboratively with the appropriate local authority/school in order to share information about the attendance and/or absences of a student as the Local Authority deems necessary. - 7.3.2 The Head responsible for 14-16 provision will inform the relevant Local Authority immediately if a student is removed from College so that the Local Authority can, as part of their duty, identify children of compulsory school age who are missing education. - 7.3.3 Where an allegation, suspicion or incident is reported, the Head will notify the Headteacher of the school the student is from or other Senior Manager with safeguarding responsibility of the relevant Local Authority or school as soon as possible.
-This action can also be carried out by a Curriculum Manager or Designated Safeguarding Lead.
+- 7.2.1 Where applicable, the College Head responsible for the 14-16 provision will work collaboratively with the appropriate local authority/school to share information about the attendance and/or absences of a student as the Local Authority deems necessary. - 7.2.2 The curriculum manager responsible for the 14-16 provision will inform the relevant Local Authority immediately if a student is removed from College so that the Local Authority can identify children of compulsory school age who are missing education as part of their duty. - 7.2.3 Where an allegation, suspicion, or incident is reported, the Curriculum Manager will notify the Headteacher of the school the student is from or any other Senior Manager with safeguarding responsibility of the relevant Local Authority or school as soon as possible.
+A curriculum Manager or Designated Safeguarding Lead can also carry out this action. - 7.2.4 In all other respects, such allegations, suspicions, or incidents will be managed following the College's Safeguarding Policy and Procedures.

-- 7.3.4 In all other respects, such allegations suspicions or incidents will be managed in accordance with the College's Safeguarding Policy and Procedures. - 7.3.5 The Head responsible for 14-16 provision will ensure all participating schools and the Local Authority have signed up to the partnership agreement which includes safeguarding practice, notification of vulnerability, travel arrangements, attendance monitoring/reporting and out of class supervision. - 7.3.6 All students on school links programme who make a safeguarding disclosure must be referred to the Designated Safeguarding Lead at the relevant school to be actioned under their safeguarding procedures.
-This will be completed by the Head responsible for 14-16 provision or the College's Designated Safeguarding Lead.

-7.4 Referring students on SWAP, Gateway, Bootcamp or other Employability type programmes if a student or an apprentice tells you about possible abuse:

-7.4.1 All referrals of prospective students are initially handled by the Employability Team and the Safeguarding Team, see Annex F for a procedure flowchart.
+- 7.2.5 The Curriculum Manager responsible for 14-16 provisions will ensure all participating schools and the Local Authority have signed up for the partnership agreement, which includes safeguarding practice, notification of vulnerability, arrangements, attendance monitoring/reporting and out-of-class travel supervision. - 7.2.6 All students on the school links programme who make a safeguarding disclosure must be referred to the Designated Safeguarding Lead at the relevant school to be actioned under their safeguarding procedures.
+The Curriculum Manager responsible for the 14-16 provision or the College's Designated Safeguarding Lead will complete this. - Referring students on SWAP, Gateway, Bootcamp or other Employability type programmes if a student or an apprentice tells you about possible abuse: - 7.3.1 The Employability Team and the Safeguarding Team initially handle all prospective student referrals; see Annex F for a procedure flowchart.